-Wolff-Parkinson-White syndrome (WPW) is a type of abnormal heartbeat.
-If you have WPW, you may have episodes of tachycardia, when your heart beats very rapidly.
+Wolff-Parkinson-White syndrome (WPW) is a type of heart condition you are born with (congenital).
+It causes a rapid heart rate.
+If you have WPW, you may have episodes of palpitations or rapid heartbeats.
 WPW affects between 1 and 3 of every 1,000 people worldwide.

-Normally, electrical signals going through your heart in an organized way control your heartbeat.
-This allows blood to pass from the upper chambers of your heart (the atria) to the lower chambers (the ventricles), and then travel throughout your body.
+Normally, electrical signals travel through your heart in an organized way to control your heartbeat.
+This allows blood to pass from the upper chambers of your heart (the atria) to the lower chambers (the ventricles), and then travel out to your body.
+The upper and lower heart chambers are normally connected by a single main circuit in the center of the heart through which electricity flows.
+In WPW, there is an extra connection between the upper and lower chambers that causes a rapid heart rate (tachycardia).

 With WPW, you may not have any episodes of tachycardia for many years.
 Symptoms may also start and stop suddenly and occur at any age.
 Typical symptoms include: